THartmanOfTheRedwoods/Java-Assignment-005-F2023/README.md

 * Scan through all the existing code and note what you have to work with.
     * Method names
     * Variables
+- There is a scanner object at the class scope named input
+- There are a few variables that coincide with conversion methods.
+  - Celsius, fahrenheit, kelvin
+- The methods convert Celsius to Fahr, Celsius to Kelvin, Fahr to Celsius, Fahr to Kelvin, and Kelvin to Celsius,
 * Using Java terminology, break down every piece of the method **convertF2K**.
     * What is the access modifier?
     * Is it a class or object method, how do you know?
     * What is its return type?
     * What parameters does it require, and what are the parameter(s) datatype(s)?
     * Describe for me how the body of the method executes (i.e. its flow of execution).
+* convertF2K is a publicly accessible, static context/class method which returns a double, and requires a fahrenheit temperature formatted as a double.
+  * It first passes the fahrenheit input through the Fahr to Celsius conversion, and then passes the result into a Celsius to Kelvin method, which reduces code redundancy.
 * Using Java terminology, break down method **getUnitChoice**.
     * What is the access modifier?
     * Is it a class or object method, how do you know?